-The Town of Milton, Massachusetts has completed the required self-assessment and has determined that our municipality has been working towards full compliance as submitted to EPA and approved as Milton's NOI to the General Permit issued to Massachusetts under Phase II of the Regulations.
-All best management practices(BMPs) met the Town's measurable goals set forth in the NOI except for:
+The Town of Milton, Massachusetts has completed the required self-assessment and has determined that our municipality is working toward full compliance within the five-year schedule as submitted to EPA and approved as Milton's NOI to the General Permit issued to Massachusetts under Phase II of the Regulations.
+A major staff reduction and restructuring within the Department of Public Works was a major reasoning for the following BMP's to not be in compliance.